p-ranav/tabulate/README.md

 ### Style Inheritance Model

-Formatting in `tabulate` follows a simple style inheritance model.
+Formatting in `tabulate` follows a simple style-inheritance model.
 When rendering each cell:
 1. Apply cell formatting if specified
 2. If no cell formatting is specified, apply its parent row formatting
 3. If no row formatting is specified, apply its parent table formatting